-- Describe the data analysis plan, including any statistical procedures or power analysis. - This is a pilot feasibility study where the primary outcome is whether or not the tissue rewarmed and the time required.
-Descriptive statistics will be performed to describe the patient population, time to rewarming, and the provider assessment of ease of use. - Describe the steps that will be taken to secure the data (e.g., training, authorization of access, password protection, encryption, physical controls, certificates of confidentiality, and separation of identifiers and data) during storage, use, and transmission.
+- Describe the data analysis plan, including any statistical procedures or power analysis. - The primary outcomes are whether or not the tissue rewarmed and the ability of the SVD to maintain accurate target water temperature.
+Descriptive statistics will be performed to describe the patient population, time to rewarm, and the provider assessment of ease of use. - Describe the steps that will be taken to secure the data (e.g., training, authorization of access, password protection, encryption, physical controls, certificates of confidentiality, and separation of identifiers and data) during storage, use, and transmission. - Paper data collection forms will be kept in a locked office until transferred by the PI to a Microsoft excel file on a password-protected computer.
+The identifiers and data will be contained in two separate files.
+Only the PI and sub-investigators will have access to the de-identified data and the PI will retain sole access to the identification key. - Data from other sites will be uploaded directly into REDCap database hosted by DHMC to ensure secure data transfer for multicenter analysis.
+Access to the data on the

-PROTOCOL TITLE: Clinical Utilization of a Sous Vide Device in the Acute Rewarming of Frostbitten Extremities
+PROTOCOL TITLE: Assessment of Sous Vide Water Baths for Acute Rewarming of Frostbitten Extremities.